By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Environmental and learned factors

-Inconsistent environment would encourage you to be depressed and anxious at times and when it was safe to possible go overboard at seeking pleasure.
+An inconsistent environment would encourage you to be depressed and anxious at times and when it was safe to possibly go overboard at seeking pleasure.
 So being sort of hypomanic could be adaptive in a dysfunctional environment.